I teach two separate one day marbling courses with diffent marbling effects in each course.

-I teach one day intensive hands on marbling courses in London:
+I teach two seperate one day hands on marbling courses in London:

 We will study natural Marble, discuss surface preparation, which base colours to use, how to mix glazes, use of the different marbling tools, and of course the invaluable tricks of the trade.

 Students are advised to complete marbling 1 prior to enrolling in this class.In this class you are taught the following effects: